Zyx8890/synthda/README.md

 # AutoSynthDa, the final stage for Project SynthDa
-Pose-Level Synthetic Data Augmentation for Action Recognition
+Pose-Level Synthetic Data Augmentation for Action Recognition (Research Purposes Only)
 =============================================================

+#### Licensed under NSCLv2, where users can use this noncommercially (which means research or evaluation purposes only) on NVIDIA Processors.

 AutoSynthDa (aka SynthDa) is an open-source toolkit that generates class-balanced, kinematically valid video clips by **interpolating human poses** rather than